isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 #### 4. What if travellers intend to leave Singapore on the day of their scheduled ART?

-If the traveller’s day of departure from Singapore is on the day of the test, they are exempted from taking their scheduled ART on that day.
+If the traveller’s day of departure from Singapore is <b>on the day of the test</b>, they are <u>exempted</u> from taking their scheduled ART on that day.
 The traveller’s day of departure from Singapore is defined as the scheduled day of departure of their flight or ferry, or the day they clear departure immigration if they depart by land.

 #### 5. Should travellers attend or perform their scheduled ARTs if they are unwell?

 Travellers who are feeling unwell, with symptoms such as fever, cough, or sore throat, should seek medical attention at their nearest <a href="https://flu.gowhere.gov.sg/" target="_blank">Swab and Send Home (SASH) clinic</a>.
 They should take private transport, taxi or private hire car to the SASH clinic, and return to their place of accommodation immediately after their test.
-Use of public transport is not allowed.
+Use of public transport is <u>not</u> allowed.
 They do not need to attend or perform their scheduled ART on that day, but should remain contactable via their declared mobile number and email address.

 #### 6. What should travellers do if they test positive for COVID-19 on any of their ARTs?